Shop Kate Moss’s Pre-Loved Clothing For Charity

 "In my 30-year career, I've never assisted in something like this before,” fashion journalist Anna Dello Russo says.
 “This pandemic has transformed us into a militant audience: in my small part, I feel I need to do everything I can to be helpful for the people involved in the fight against this virus.”
 Dello Russo chose for her donation to benefit the Lombardy region of Italy.

-We know the act of shopping on its own might feel trivial right now, but when it comes to helping the organizations on the frontlines, every penny counts.
-Sign on to Vestiaire Collective’s website or shop the curated selection below to support the organization that feels most important to you today.
+We know the act of shopping on its own might feel trivial right now, but when it comes to helping the organisations on the frontlines, every penny counts.
+Sign on to Vestiaire Collective’s website or shop the curated selection below to support the organisation that feels most important to you today.

 Advertisement